-Before you do anything else, take the bathroom rug outside and give it a good shake.
-This will get rid of any debris like lint, hair, and sand trapped in the fibers.
+Before you do anything else, take the bathroom rug outside, and give it a good shake.
+This will get rid of any debris such as lint, hair, and sand trapped in the fibers.
 Debris belongs outside, not in your washing machine filter.

 Read the Labels

 All textiles sold in the United States are required to have care labels attached.
 If this is the first time you have washed the rug, take a moment to read the label.
-It will provide valuable information on fabric content and instructions on any special care.
+It will provide valuable information on fabric content and instructions on how to clean.